 SOFTS-Raw and white sugar prices climb, buoyed by tight supplies

-LONDON, Sept 12 (Reuters) - Raw sugar futures on ICE rose on Monday while whites saw the front month October set a contract high, buoyed by tight supplies of the sweetener.
+NEW YORK/LONDON, Sept 12 (Reuters) - Raw sugar futures on ICE rose on Monday, while whites saw the front month October set a contract high, buoyed by tight supplies of the sweetener.

-The exchange on Monday said that London-based white sugar, robusta coffee on cocoa contracts would be closed on Sept.
-19 due to the state funeral of Queen Elizabeth being held that day.
+The exchange on Monday said that trading of London-based white sugar, robusta coffee and cocoa contracts would be closed on Sept.
+19 due to the state funeral of Queen Elizabeth.

 SUGAR